 Go on a treasure hunt!

 The food section on the first floor of Main Building A is the most popular of all the sections in Takeya with foreign tourists.
 There are rows of sweets, delicacies, dry fruits, nuts and other products and the scene is lively with overseas customers with overflowing shopping carts.
 Everyone looks like they are having a grand time.
-I asked a few to show what they had in their cart.

 Another group was a family from Indonesia and their favorite was KitKat.
 They especially liked the ones that were only available in Japan which they could not get back in Indonesia.